Samir55/ToneAnalyzer/README.md

     - So the total normalized tones for this hotel is 0.47 angry, 0.45 happy, and 0.62 sad.

+**Note: in the new api, the tones whose scores are less than 0.7 are removed. so I replace all the tones that have no scores with -1**
 ### B. Hotel Tone Analyzer
 - Index all hotels data using ElasticSearch
 - Each hotel is represented as one document.
 Each review has its tones scores and the whole